kavsingh/animplay/README.md

 # Basics
-Ultra basic boilerplate to get kicking for toy projects.
+Ultra basic boilerplate to get kicking on toy projects.